zqfang/GSEApy/README.rst

 Before you start:
 ~~~~~~~~~~~~~~~~~~~~~~

-Unless you know exactly how GSEA works, you should **convert all gene symobl names to uppercase first.**
+Unless you know exactly how GSEA works, you should **convert all gene symbol names to uppercase first.**

 For command line usage: